January 10, 2019

-we are celebrating 77 years of service to the Pensacola area.
+we celebrated 77 years of service to the Pensacola area.

 New Horizons of Northwest Florida, Inc.

 is a local organization that was originally established on

 January10, 1942 as

 to serve polio victims.
 The American Legion Auxiliary, Unit #33, saw a need and responded by starting a home and has been a continued supporter ever since.